-Rod's Rating 办 An energetic hike across to the east of Painswick to walk around the famous Slad Valley.
+Rod's Rating An energetic hike across to the east of Painswick to walk around the famous Slad Valley.
 This walk features a small loop around Slad Valley itself, but goes along a part of the Laurie Lee Wildlife Way, which you can follow further in order to extend the walk by another hour or two.
-Daisy's Rating HHHH Some nice stretches in the woods providing an opportunity to hunt through the undergrowth; plenty of ups and downs and places to drink.
+Daisy's Rating/Difficult ズズズズ for Dogs (DD)?
+Some nice stretches in the woods providing an opportunity to hunt through the undergrowth; plenty of ups and downs and places to drink.
 Is it a circular walk?
-Yes Pub & Parking You can either park behind The Falcon GL6 6UN or at Stamages Lane car park.
-How long did it take?
-2 to 21⁄2 hours 7km ie 41⁄2 miles 315m up/down
+Yes Parking Limited on-road free parking in Painswick but Stamages Lane carpark, Painswick GL6 6UZ is currently free How long did it take?
+2 - 21⁄2 hours 7km (41⁄2 miles) 315m up/down